kjappelbaum/ml_molsim/README.md

 [![Actions Status](https://github.com/kjappelbaum/ml_molsim2020/workflows/Python%20package/badge.svg)](https://github.com/kjappelbaum/ml_molsim2020/actions)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3605363.svg)](https://doi.org/10.5281/zenodo.3605363)

 In this exercise we will build a simple model that can predict the carbon dioxide uptake in MOFs.
+The goal is to get familiar with the tools that are used for machine learning and to develop an understanding of the workflow, tricks, and pitfalls (e.g., why baselines are important).
+Some more of the theory can be found [in our review](https://pubs.acs.org/doi/abs/10.1021/acs.chemrev.0c00004).

 ![Parity plot result](_static/result.gif)

 If you find some errors, typos or issues feel free to [open an issue](https://help.github.com/en/github/managing-your-work-on-github/about-issues) or directly make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-If you are not with the Python data science stack, we can recommend you [some cheatsheets](https://www.utc.fr/~jlaforet/Suppl/python-cheatsheets.pdf).

 # How to run it